Odawa: Modern history

 The population of the different Odawa groups has been estimated.
 In 1906, the Ojibwe and Odawa on Manitoulin and Cockburn Island were 1,497, of whom about half were Odawa.
 There were 197 Odawa listed as associated with the Seneca School in Oklahoma, where some Odawa had settled after the American Civil War.
 In 1900 in Michigan there were 5,587 scattered Ojibwe and Odawa, of whom about two-thirds are Odawa.

 In the early 21st century, the total number of enrolled members of the federally recognized Ottawa Tribe of Oklahoma numbers about 4,700.
 There are about 10,000 persons who identify as Odawa in the United States, with the majority in Michigan.
 Another several thousand live in Ontario, Canada.

 There has been one major anthropological study of the Grand Traverse Band of Ottawa and Chippewa Indians.
 Jane Willetts Ettawageshik devoted approximately two years of study in the Grand Traverse Band of Ottawa and Chippewa Indians community.
 Ettawageshik recorded Anishinaabe stories that speak of how the Anishinaabe people related to their land, to their people, and various other means of communicating their values, outlooks and histories in and around Northern Michigan.
-These stories have been translated into English by Howard Webkamigada and published as the book Ottawa Stories from the Springs, Anishinaabe dibaadjimowinan wodi gaa binjibaamigak wodi mookodjiwong ezhinikaadek.
+These stories have been translated into English by Howard Webkamigada and published as the book Ottawa Stories from the Springs.